GitDip008/JanataWifiTask/README.md

 # JanataWifiTask
 ## URL: [Visit the Janata WiFi website](http://dip008.pythonanywhere.com/)
-## N.B: Find the codes and other files on the "sqlModel" and the "jsonModel" branches.
+### Note: Find the codes and other files on the "sqlModel" and the "jsonModel" branches.

 # Project Overview